jyryu3161/chembounce/README.md

 - `--wo_lipinski` : Turn off *Lipinski's rule of five*, which is `logp_max=5`, `mw_max=500`, `h_donor_max=5`, `h_acceptor_max=10`
 This option will turn off the limitation of candidates by Lipinski's rule of five.
 If one of the threshold categories for this rule is additionally defined, the threshold of Lipinski's rule is ignored and replaced by the user-defined threshold.
+**Note**: This option should be enabled when working with macromolecules or other large molecules that naturally exceed Lipinski's rule of five criteria.

 #### Optional parameters